-Neighborhood Income
+Neighborhood Income Measure

 The neighborhood income measure provides information about the relative socioeconomic level of students' precollege neighborhoods for students originating from the 50 U.S. states and Washington, D.C.
 Neighborhood income is highly correlated with other indicators of neighborhood socioeconomic status (SES) such as home ownership, educational attainment, employment, and poverty.
 Research suggests that students hailing from higher SES neighborhoods have better outcomes in terms of college attendance and lifetime earnings, likely due to factors such as access to high-quality schools, high-achieving peer groups, healthier natural environments, and limited exposure to violence and the criminal justice system.
-It is important to note that this is note a measure of family or individual income.
-Not all students from high-income neighborhoods come from high-income families and the same is true for low-income neighborhoods.
+It is important to note that this is not a measure of family or individual income.
+Not all students who come from high-income neighborhoods come from high-income families and the same is true of students from low-income neighborhoods.

 The measure utilizes street addresses reported to the Clearinghouse with each enrollment submission to locate students' homes in a particular census tract through geocoding.
-To best approximate socioeconomic origins, we use the first permanent (not campus) address reported to the Clearinghouse for each student and apply the measure only to undergraduate students 24 and younger whose first higher education enrollment (including dual enrollment) occurred at age 19 or younger.
+To best approximate socioeconomic origins, we use the first permanent address reported to the Clearinghouse for each student and apply the measure only to undergraduate students 24 and younger whose first higher education enrollment (including dual enrollment) occurred at age 19 or younger.
 Additionally, a small number of students, whose first enrollment predates 2010, are excluded due to the availability of external data sources needed to construct the measure.
-These three restrictions-location of the first address, age at first enrollment, and data year of the first address-allow us to include over 94% of all undergraduates 24 and younger in each term.
+After these three restrictions-location of the first address, age at first enrollment, and data year of the first address-are taken into account, we are able to include 92 percent of all undergraduates 24 and younger in each term.